DeltaRCM/DeltaMetrics/docs/source/guides/10min.rst

     >>> type(rcm8cube['velocity'])
     <class 'deltametrics.cube.CubeVariable'>

     >>> type(rcm8cube['velocity'].base)
     <class 'numpy.ndarray'>

-For example, we could determine how much the bed elevation of the model changed on average, at a specific location in the model domain ``(43, 123)``, by slicing the ``eta`` variable, and subtracting.
+For example, we could determine how much the average bed elevation change at a specific location in the model domain (43, 123), by slicing the ``eta`` variable, and differencing timesteps.

 .. doctest::